tawsifazad23/Machine-Learning-Projects/README.md

 ## Conclusion
 This customer segmentation analysis showcases the power of K-Means clustering in marketing analytics.
 The insights derived from this project can help businesses understand their customer base better and tailor their strategies accordingly.

----

-For more details, please refer to the Jupyter notebook containing the full analysis and code.